BITDM/bitdm.github.io/2016/projects/p29/proposal.md

 Applications of text Mining are analyzing open-ended survey responses, automatic processing of messages, emails, etc., analyzing warranty or insurance claims, diagnostic interviews, etc., investigating competitors by crawling their web sites.

 In this project “Twitter Analysis using R” , we will perform the Sentiment Analysis and Text Mining techniques on  the tweets of some famous celebrity.
-This project we will do in RStudio which will uses the libraries of R programming languages
+This project we will do in RStudio which will uses the libraries of R programming languages.